RekerLab/DeltaClassifier/README.md

 The associated publication is currently under review.

-If you use the MPNN-based implementation, please also kindly cite: Vermeire, F. H., & Green, W. H. (2021).
-Transfer learning for solvation free energies: From quantum chemistry to experiments.
-Chemical Engineering Journal, 418, 129307.

-If you use the tree-based implementation, please also kindly cite: Mitchell, R., & Frank, E. (2017).
-Accelerating the XGBoost algorithm using GPU computing.
-PeerJ Computer Science, 3, e127.

 We would like to thank the Chemprop and the Scikit-learn developers for making their machine learning algorithms publicly available.

 ## Requirements